Happening-Community/requests-and-offers/documentation/zomes/administration.md

 ## 1. Introduction

 The Administration Zome is a crucial component of the Requests and Offers Holochain application.
-It provides functionality for managing administrators and user statuses within the system.
+It provides functionality for managing administrators and entity statuses within the system.

 ## 2. Zome Integrity